-As of December 31, 2014, NVR directly owned four separate raw parcels of land with a carrying value of \$33,689 that it intends to develop into approximately 480 finished lots primarily for use in its homebuilding operations.
-Of the total finished lots, 94 lots are under contract to be sold to an unrelated party under lot purchase agreements.
-During 2014 and 2013, the Company sold 19 and 15 lots, respectively, to an unrelated party at an aggregate purchase price of approximately \$3,100 and \$2,600, respectively.
+As of December 31, 2015, NVR directly owned four separate raw parcels of land with a carrying value of \$60,611 that it intends to develop into approximately 980 finished lots primarily for use in its homebuilding operations.
+The Company has additional funding commitments related to one of its raw land parcel's development activity of approximately \$19,200, a portion of which the Company expects will be offset by development credits of approximately \$9,600.
+In addition, as of December 31, 2015, the Company had an obligation under a letter of credit in the amount of approximately \$2,200 related to that parcel of land.
 The Company capitalizes interest costs to land under development during the active development of finished lots (see Note 6 for further discussion of capitalized interest).
-None of the raw parcels had any indicators of impairment as of December 31, 2014.
+None of the raw parcels had any indicators of impairment as of December 31, 2015.
+In February 2016, the Company acquired a raw parcel of land at a cost of approximately \$150,000 which is expected to produce approximately 1,000 lots, of which approximately 160 lots are under contract with unrelated parties.
 Based on current market conditions, NVR may, on a limited basis, directly acquire additional raw parcels to develop into finished lots.

-As of December 31, 2013, NVR directly owned five separate raw parcels of land with a carrying value of \$41,328 and expected to produce approximately 650 finished lots.
+As of December 31, 2014, NVR directly owned four separate raw parcels of land with a carrying value of \$33,689 and expected to produce approximately 480 finished lots.